appreciative-dev/angular-interview-questions/README.md

 protected access modifier is similar to the private access modifier, except that protected members can be accessed using their deriving classes (keyword extends).

 # Describe variable scope.
-Variables defined with let and const are hoisted to the top of the block, but not initialized. var is hoisted.
-Their initial value is undefined
-Since when the let expression is used, every iteration creates a new lexical scope chained up to the previous scope.
-Deeply-nested scopes may be the reason for lower performance in this case.
+Variables defined with let and const are hoisted to the top of the block, but not initialized./ var is hoisted.
+Their initial value is undefined/ Since when the let expression is used, every iteration creates a new lexical scope chained up to the previous scope. /Deeply-nested scopes may be the reason for lower performance in this case./
-var: function scoped
+- var: function scoped
-let, const: block scoped
+- let, const: block scoped

 # Describe a closure.
-closure - a variable stores in heap memory instead of call stack it's available inside the scope and inner scopes, but unavilable outside.
+closure - a variable stores in heap memory instead of call stack. it's available inside the scope and inner scopes, but unavilable outside.

 ```
 function getDate () {